entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - The coding of *Meemannia*_like fish is ?.

+> - The coding of *Yipetalichthys* is ?.
+The coding of *Diandongpetalichthys liaojiaoshanensis*, should be revised from ? to 0.

 626. Pectoral fin articulation: (0) monobasal; (1) dibasal; 2 three or more basals.

 > Choo *et al*.
 (2017), Character 310; King *et al*.
 (2017), Character 414; Coates *et al*.
 (2018), Character 227; Castiello (2018), Character 403; Zhu Y. *et al*.
 (2022), Character 632; Andreev *et al*.
 (2022), Characters 199 and 200; Brazeau *et al*.
 (2023), Character 419.